Task Batching: The Secret to Entering Flow State Daily

 Create three daily batching sessions: Morning Creative (high-cognitive tasks), Afternoon Admin (logistical tasks), and Evening Review (planning and reflection).

 Morning Creative is for your most important work—the tasks directly tied to your key results.
 Afternoon Admin handles email, meetings, and routine tasks.
+Protect the order.

 Building Your Batching System